Irregular Periods: What Your Cycle Is Telling You

 What This Looks Like in Practice

-We started with twice-weekly acupuncture focused on calming her nervous system and supporting ovulation.
-We added Chinese herbs tailored to her pattern.
-We talked about eating regularly throughout the day rather than the feast-or-famine pattern she'd normalized.
-She shifted her morning workouts to something less intense on days when she hadn't slept well.
+We started with weekly acupuncture focused on calming her system and supporting ovulation, along with Chinese herbs tailored to her pattern.
+She shifted to eating regularly throughout the day and softened her morning workouts on days she hadn't slept well.

 Read stories from other women we've worked with →